TribSTox/jquery-simplecolorpicker/README.md

 - picker: show the colors inside a picker instead of inline (default: `false`)
 - pickerDelay: show and hide animation delay in milliseconds (default: `0`)

+#### Added Options

+- attachToInput: takes a jQuery input field (e.g: `$('#myInputField')`) to trigger the picker panel instead of the default icon button (default: `null`)
+- animationMethod: 'fade', 'scale', or 'none' - specifies the show/hide animation method of the picker panel (default: 'fade')
+- displayDirection: 'bottom' or 'top' - specifies whether the picker should appear over or under the input/icon (default: 'top')

 ## Browser support

 Simplecolorpicker supports all modern browsers starting with Internet Explorer 8 included.